The Specifier

 It does not implement any lighting controls

-and uses colors and textures to indicate material properties.
+and uses colours and textures to indicate material properties.